svmiller/svmiller.github.io/_posts/2024-01-11-linear-model-diagnostics-by-ir-example.md

 I'm teaching [a first-year MA-level quantitative methods course](http://eh6105.svmiller.com/) at the moment for which the current topic is [linear model diagnostics](http://eh6105.svmiller.com/lab-scripts/ols-diagnostics.html).
 The particular example that I had time and space to give them resulted in a situation where there were heteroskedastic errors, albeit with no major inferential implications whatsoever.
 This understandably led a student to ask if there was a case where heteroskedasticity and assorted heteroskedasticity robustness tests resulted in major inferential implications.
 The best answer you could give is "of course, but you wouldn't know until you checked".
 I could definitely give [a U.S.-focused example](http://post8000.svmiller.com/lab-scripts/ols-diagnostics-lab.html#Potential_Fixes_for_Heteroskedasticity) that wouldn't resonate with a European audience.
 However, the time and space I had before starting the class didn't give me time to find an example that students in IR might actually understand.
 Even then, there aren't many (simple) linear models you encounter in international relations.
 Most of the things we care about happen or don't (and are thus better modeled through a logistic/probit regression) or have lots of moving pieces (i.e. are panel models) that are outside the bounds of the class.

 There is, however, one example to offer.
 We should all thank [Joshua Alley](https://joshuaalley.github.io/) for beginning to curate [a repository on cross-sectional OLS models](https://github.com/joshuaalley/cross-sectional-ols) around which you can teach in political science and international relations.
-One of those data sets from a 2012 publication by Benjamin J. Appel and Cyanne E. Loyle [in *Journal of Peace Research*](https://journals.sagepub.com/doi/10.1177/0022343312450044) on the economic benefits of post-conflict justice.
+One of those data sets is from a 2012 publication by Benjamin J. Appel and Cyanne E. Loyle [in *Journal of Peace Research*](https://journals.sagepub.com/doi/10.1177/0022343312450044) on the economic benefits of post-conflict justice.
 This is an interesting paper to read with an intuitive argument and application.
 They argue that post-conflict states that engage in some kind of post-conflict justice initiative---like truth and reconciliation commissions or reparations---are getting a downstream benefit from it relative to states that do not do this.
 These states are signaling to outside investors that they are serious about peace, notwithstanding the conflict that would otherwise make them risky investments.
-As a result, we should expect, and the authors indeed find, that post-conflict states that engage in post-conflict justice institutions have higher levels of net foreign direct investment (FDI) inflows 10 years after a conflict ended compared to post-conflict states that do not have these institutions.
+As a result, we should expect, and the authors indeed report, that post-conflict states that engage in post-conflict justice institutions have higher levels of net foreign direct investment (FDI) inflows 10 years after a conflict ended compared to post-conflict states that do not have these institutions.
 Their data is rather bite-sized too: 95 observations of conflict and 10-year windows afterward for a temporal domain around 1970 to 2001.

 There's a lot to like about the argument, and certainly the data for pedagogical purposes.
 It's a rare case of a simple OLS with a straightforward IR application.
 There's also all sorts of interesting things happening in it that are worth exploring.